kayes360/E-commerce-Product-Gallery/README.md

-# 🛒 E-commerce Product Gallery [Frontend Assessment]
+# 🛒 E-commerce Product Gallery [Talent Assessment]

 This is a responsive e-commerce product gallery application built with **Next.js** and **TypeScript**, featuring filtering, sorting, and shopping cart functionality.
 Developed as part of a frontend developer assessment.
 ## 🚀 Github Link